*Disclaimer – This post includes affiliate links!

 Indoor Plants

 I feel like this is like an IKEA staple?
 Go to IKEA – buy a plant, sorted.
 When looking for cheap home decor (UK) items, consider adding some greenery.
 Not only will it make a room feel fresh, but a real plant will also increase your oxygen intake, especially when staying at home.
 I bought a Yucca plant from ASDA for £10, and it slots in perfectly next to my TV.
-If you do not like the thought of real plants, there are many fake alternatives that do not look tacky and do not require the maintenance.
+If you do not like the thought of real plants, there are many fake alternatives that do not look tacky and do not require maintenance.
+If you need some ideas on how to style a piece of furniture, check out this post from Lifestyle Prism on How To Style A Coffee Table!

 Check out how I turned a bedroom into an office for less than £100.